FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/EDA/EDA.md

 $\\$

-We can get the uniques values of `age_certification` as following :
+We can get the unique values of `age_certification` as following :

 ```python
 Netflix_Data['age_certification'].unique()